 There are quite a few options out there for accounting.
 Each has its upsides and downsides, so it’s up to you to decide what makes the most sense for you, by determining the mix of time, money, and support you are looking for.

 No matter your choice, RentRedi makes renting AND accounting easy.
-For more information on how to get set up with RentRedi, how spreadsheets/QuickBooks and RentRedi work together seamlessly to simplify your collection and tracking experience, or to ask any questions, message us here or visit RentRedi.com.
+For more information on how to get set up with RentRedi, how spreadsheets/QuickBooks Online and RentRedi work together seamlessly to simplify your collection and tracking experience, or to ask any questions, message us here or visit RentRedi.com.